 The show must go on!
 "By the dawn's early light," crews of workmen began removing snow and slush along major thoroughfares and the US Capitol building.
 The Inaugural Parade, consisting of 20,000 marchers, would go on as scheduled, however the hallmark swearing-in ceremony had been moved indoors to the Senate chamber.
 Meanwhile, just a few miles away in the northwest part of the District, Samuel D. Young’s body lay dead in a tree-laden lot as Mr. Taft was taking his oath of office.

 The location of the deceased was less than a block from his apartment (4708 Wisconsin Avenue).
-Just after noon, a fellow boarder, named Henry Gearhart, set out looking for Samuel when the young man failed to return home the prior night.
-He had ventured out in the rain to take in a show at a local theater.
+Just after noon, a fellow boarder, named Henry Gearhart, set out looking for Samuel after the young man failed to return home the prior night after venturing out in the rain to take-in a show at a local theater.
 Around 2:00pm, Gearhart came across his chum lying in a blanket of snow.
 It wasn’t an ordinary, harmless “blanket of snow,” rather one riddled with downed electrical wires, apparently toppled by the storm.

 I presume that Samuel D. Young died in this immediate vicinity showing a current day utility pole (to the right) located on the SW corner of the intersection between Chesapeake St (left) and Brookeville Ave (41st St).
 Wisconsin Ave is down a slight hill to the right, separated by a small, tree-covered parcel roughly 15 yards wide.
 There is a sidewalk with stairs that leads to Wisconsin Ave just beyond the pole as we are looking south in this photo.
 Perhaps this was a well used path at one point?
 Note the old/small pole located immediately next to the prominent pole in question.
 Is this a remnant of the original power line pole that witnessed the death of Samuel D. Young back in 1909?